 - Support Validation – When people feel stressed they often require emotional support rather than advice unless they specify otherwise.

 - Adjustable Approach‚ it may be important to find out what will help your partner to feel more relaxed and what they find helpful for them rather than examining possibilities.

 - Activity Planning – It is an important part of a relationship to spend time together, whether it is taking a walk, bike riding, having a game night or even baking together.
-This brings laughter, happiness and a chance to communicate just you two.¬†
+This brings laughter, happiness and a chance to communicate just with you two.¬†